serverless/blog/posts/2017-08-11-serverless-ops-metrics.md

       - functionThrottles
 ```

 This setup adds alerts to all of our functions in our service when deployed to the `production` stage.
-For every one minute period where I have one or more errors or throttles, I'll get at email to `name@domain.com`.
-Make sure to change the email to your email.
+For every one minute period where I have 1+ errors or throttles, I'll get at email to `name@domain.com`.
+(Make sure to change the email to your email.)

 # Advanced Usage: Custom CloudWatch Metrics